Pacific Crest Trail Calif. Section B for the Trekkers

 Highest point at 9,048

 The travel on the PCT after crossing Hwy.
 74 at the 152 mile mark the route changes with elevation changes thru a mountain range of the San Jacinto with a peak 10,834 feet.
 The Pacific Crest Trail travels round the peak on the west side up to 9,000+ feet.
 You start at Hwy 74 crossing mi.
 151 at 4,900 feet to the highest part of the trail around mi.
-182 and mi.
+182 at the Junction with Wellmans Cienaga Trail at 9030 ft. and mi.
 186

 • [CS0181B - Several campsites - mi 181.3 - 9048 ft] &